 Loss of stability

-They aren’t always rational emotions.
+These aren’t always rational emotions.
 They are often perceived as bigger than they really are.

 But, they are real emotions to the person experiencing the emotion of loss.

-I have found, as a leader, that if I understand what people are struggling with I’m better prepared to lead them through it.
+I have found, as a leader, if I understand what people are struggling with I’m better prepared to lead them through it.
 Some people are never going to get on board with the change, but many times people just need someone to at least acknowledge their sense of loss.
 It doesn’t eliminate the emotion, but genuine empathy allows me to keep leading.

 Leader, are you paying attention to the emotions of change?